Areej-dar/SignHope/README.md

 # SignHope - American Sign Language (ASL) Recognition App

 **SignHope** is an innovative Android mobile application designed to bridge the communication gap between the hearing-impaired and non-hearing-impaired communities.
-Using machine learning, the app recognizes American Sign Language (ASL) gestures through the mobile camera, converting them into text and speech for easy communication.
+Using machine learning, the app recognizes American Sign Language (ASL) gestures through the mobile camera, converting them into text for easy communication.

 ## 🚀 Features